 The Christmas market in Braunschweig takes place in Burgplatz, the square surrounded by the Dom and the castle Dankwarderode in the heart of the city.
 It has in recent years extended all around the Dom and the castle and over to the square in front of the city hall.
+I like the market because of its setting among the historical buildings.
+The assortment is rather standard but not bad either.
+There are some stalls with craftwork, some with knickknack, and of course food.

 See my Christmas market travelogue for more pictures.